1A-Hero Image

 Kalhh on Pixabay

 The number of the world’s refugees has more than doubled in the last ten years.
 The Asia-Pacific region is home to the world’s largest forced migration populations where the protection environment remains fragile with very few countries being a State party to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol.
-The estimated 9.2 million people of concern to UNHCR in this region, including 4.4 million refugees, 3.3 million internally displaced persons, and 2.3 million stateless people1 have been fleeing massive human rights violations, poverty, and inter-communal clashes as in the case of the Rohingyas in Rakhine state in Burma.
+Refugee populations in the region have been fleeing massive human rights violations, poverty, and inter-communal clashes as in the case of the Rohingyas in Rakhine state in Burma.
 Yet, in the absence of durable solutions and increasing implementation of punitive migration regimes of deterrence in Asia, persons in need of international protection continue to risk dangerous journeys through treacherous waters, being smuggled, and vulnerable to human trafficking.

 REFERENCES: